-Our Guide: 3 days in Marrakech - What to do, see and experience.
+Travel Guide: 3 Days in Marrakech.
+What to do, see and experience.

 If you ask me "is 3 days enough in Marrakech?"
 I'm going to tell you "No - of course it's not!".
-But if that's what you've got - I've got you covered with what to do, see and experience in your few days in this magical city.
+But if that's what you've got - I've got you covered with the Nouvelle Nomad travel guide to Marrakech with what to do, see and experience in your few days in this magical city.

 From the dusty pink streets and winding souks, to it's famous palaces, rooftops and sunsets.
 Marrakech is a city bound in tradition with a proud heritage of architecture and artisan craft.
 With a thriving creative community of young up and coming artists and designers breaking the old moulds.